davidjlcosta/demo/README.md

 Getting Started
 ---------------
 These instructions will get you a copy of the project on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 #### <i></i> Prerequisites
 What software you need to install before cloning the repository.